Lob wedge: Design

-Ultra lob wedge

-An ultra lob wedge is used to hit a shot with higher and shorter trajectory than a standard lob wedge.
-This club is labeled "UL" and has a loft of about 64° and has the highest loft of any golf club.
-It is used for specialized, extremely high-angle shots such as from the "lip" of a bunker.
-This wedge is generally made by speciality companies and some argue that their purpose is redundant, as other wedges can be "opened" for extra loft in situations calling for such a high launch angle.
-Furthermore, to get consistent results, this club requires skill – in particular, distance judgment is always key with such a lofted club.
-It can be noted that different lengths of swing will often yield a similar distance but with varying trajectories and thus roll (on the green).

 Use

 Lob wedges can be used for a variety of shots including pitch and runs and pitching over an obstacle, particularly shots requiring a very high arc, a large amount of backspin or both.
 Pitching over an obstacle is used in situations where a hazard of some sort, usually a water hazard, bunker or tree, is located in the line of the shot between the ball's current location and the target (often on the putting green).
 By utilizing a lob wedge for these short shots, the ball is carried much higher in the air than with a standard iron causing significantly less roll on the landing surface.
 This is most often important for short shots into difficult pin placements.
 Before the invention of the lob wedge, or to create a shot similar to the lob wedge, the golfer was required to perform the shot with a sand wedge or pitching wedge and to modify the shot by cutting across the ball making a glancing blow, a much riskier shot.